-The waiting lists will be assembled in sequential order by date and time of registration, with annual income and any special needs (such as barrier free access) indicated.
+The waiting lists will be assembled in sequential order by date and time of registration, and applicable preferencewith annual income and any special needs (such as barrier free access) indicated.
 Placement on the waiting list does not indicate that the family is, in fact, eligible for admission.
-Families are selected from the wait list according to date and time of application.
+Families are selected from the wait list according to date and time of application and entitlement to applicable preferences